-During the information session the complainant or responding student organization representative may view all materials related to the case, review procedural standards, and discuss options for resolution, which include alternative resolution, no-contest resolution, informal hearing, formal hearing, or an outcomes-only hearing.
-Options for resolution will be scheduled no sooner than five days after the information session.
+1. During the information session the complainant or responding student organization representative may view all materials related to the case, review procedural standards, and decoptions for resolution, which include alternative resolution, no-contest resolution, informal hearing, formal hearing, or an outcomesonly hearing.